top of page

 • Motion for discovery

-These challenges can significantly affect the outcome of the case.
+These challenges can significantly affect the outcome of the case, including efforts related to how to get a DUI reduced or dismissed in Utah.

 5. Trial (If No Agreement Is Reached)